rexlaboratory/adr-piotroski-f-score/README.md

 ## Contents
 1. **Code: ADR-piotroski-F-score.ipynb** contains the Python script.
 2. **Folder: \adr-universe** contains the list of ADRs from adr.com.
-3. **Folder: \output-files** contains the results from each step for historical reference.
+3. **Folder: \output-files** contains the results from major steps in the code for historical reference.
 ## Logic (Pseudo-code)
 1. Identify the list of foreign ADRs and extract it.
 2. Retrieve financial data using YahooQuery.